Regis1272/Portfolius/src/posts/hardstuck.md

 If there isn't just one thing, find a set of explicitly interrelated things.
 And find someone to give you feedback.
 Be it someone you admire on GitHub, a friend, or a fellow discord kitten.
 Guidance, when it comes from a genuine conversation, is invaluable.

-Have long-term goals, *embrace* where you are in your journey *right now*.
+Have long-term goals; see everything else as a stepping stone along the way. *Embrace* where you are in your journey *right now*.
 Get comfortable with it.
 Your life won't start when you acquire some lofty, often obscure set of skills.
 You can enjoy it, even if you feel like you have to get somewhere *fast*.
 It's all part of the adventure.
 And, it's okay to have lofty goals, so long as you don't set lofty expectations of yourself.